jaclu/tmux-power-zoom/README.md

 You can also restore by triggering the power-zoom action on the place-holder pane.

-## Notice - Do not use this plugin on tmux 3.7!
+## Notice - tmux 3.7 is broken

-On tmux 3.7 `break-pane` causes tmux to instantly crash, so do not use this on 3.7!
+This plugin uses `break-pane` and on tmux 3.7 using it causes tmux to instantly crash.

 The tmux team is aware and the fix is already planned for 3.7a

+As a workaround, if this plugin is used on tmux 3.7, it will display an incompatibility warning and abort it's setup before binding any trigger.

 ## Recent changes

+- Plugin will refuse to init on tmux 3.7, and display a warning message.
 - some code cleanup
 - Ignore `@power_zoom_mouse_action` if tmux < 3.0
 - Had forgotten to abort if attempt to zoom only pane - fixed
 - Removed a previous config variable `power_zoom_mouse`
-- Recent changes resulted in compatibility with tmux 2.0

 ## Purpose